TobiasWingen/TobiasWingen/README.md

 ### Hi there 👋, my name is Tobias Wingen

 - 👨‍💻 I'm a post-doctoral researcher from Germany.
+I'm passionate about combining social and economic psychology with data science.-
-- 📊 My main reserach topics are social psychology, trust in science, science communication, open science, and data science.
+- 📊 My main research topics: trust in science, trust in AI, science communication, web scraping, and more...
 - ❤️ My favorite programming language is `R`.